This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 A cake does not have to have layers upon layers to be special.
 This pumpkin cake is simple, almost humble.
-The recipe merges two of my fall baking favorites: applesauce and pumpkin.
-Applesauce is a staple in old recipes and can be used in place of oil, giving the same moist texture to baked goods.
+The recipe combines two of my favorite fall baking ingredients: applesauce and pumpkin.
+Applesauce is a staple in many old recipes and can be used as a substitute for oil, providing a similar moist texture to baked goods.

 Hand holding fork bite of pumpkin applesauce cake with hand holding other part of cake